ozmoroz/ozmoroz-blog-hugo/content/post/2020-04-05-fpv-drones-on-jay-boston-show/index.md

 categories: ['lifestyle']
 Tags: ['multirotors']
 Slug: fpv-drones-on-jay-boston-show
-Description: Here’s me talking about what you need to know to start with FPV drones on Jay Boston show.
+Description: Sergey Stadnik talking about what you need to know to start with FPV drones on Jay Boston show.
 Twitter: https://twitter.com/stadniks/status/1246604596396474368
 ---